 I am currently a PhD student at Imperial College working as part of the VOILA (Volatile Cycling in the Lesser Antilles Arc) research programme.
 As a marine geophysicist within the group I work primarily with a combination of controlled source seismic data (most importantly an OBS seismic data set being collected in early 2017 by the R.S.S.
-James Cook) in order to better constrain the distribution of water in the down-going plate and the along-arc crustal structure of the Antilles.
+James Cook) and potential field data in order to understand the role that the subduction of water has played in the long-term evolution of the Antilles arc.